 At this time, Federal Student Aid is not available through the University of Virginia Health System Dietetic Internship.
 Interns may be able to obtain student loan deferments on pre-existing loans during the internship.
 The Program Director is happy to complete necessary paperwork and provide a letter of support once accepted into the program.
 Accepted interns are encouraged to contact private financial institutions to inquire about personal loans that may be appropriate for this program.
 Additionally, leadership encourages seeking scholarship opportunities to help with the cost.

-Each year the Hospital Auxiliary awards a scholarship (April 2019 scholarship amount was $3500) to a dietetic intern.
+Each year the Hospital Auxiliary awards a scholarship (April 2022 scholarship amount was $3500) to a dietetic intern.
 The amount awarded is based on financial availability from the hospital Auxiliary and is subject to change.
-Due to the COVID-19 siutation, the scholarship for 2021 is undetermined.
 The scholarship is based on the intern's academic performance, career potential, and proven financial need.
 A committee meets in the winter and the scholarship is awarded in the spring.

 Scholarships are also available through the Academy of Nutrition and Dietetics, state level dietetic associations, and district level dietetic associations.
 Prospective interns should pursue these applications in the Fall/Spring of his/her/their senior year to then be applied toward the program fee in the fall.